 - it's not a trained technician who draws your DUI blood sample, or

-- if the DUI breath testing instrument that you use hasn't been calibrated according to code,
+- the DUI breath testing instrument that you use hasn't been calibrated according to code,

-your BAC could be excluded from evidence...or at the very least, its accuracy will be called into question.
+your BAC could be excluded from evidence--or at the very least, its accuracy will be called into question.
 This could be key to a successful strategy to fight your DUI charges.

 Before the police can